56 Dean Street: History

 Dean Street has a long history of providing sexual health services.
 The world’s first VD (venereal disease) clinic for men was based at 91 Dean Street, London in 1862.
 Over the years it has had several different names and has been based in different parts of London.
 Originally it was part of the Westminster Hospital and was known as Outpatient 6.
 It was at the Westminster Hospital that Professor Brian Gazzard diagnosed one of Europe’s first cases of AIDS in 1981.

 In 1993, the Westminster Hospital moved to Fulham Road to become part of the Chelsea and Westminster Hospital NHS Foundation Trust.
-Outpatient 6 relocated to Vincent Square and the name was changed to the Victoria Clinic.
+Outpatient 6 was relocated to Vincent Square and the name was changed to the Victoria Clinic.
 It has been known as 56 Dean Street since it moved to Soho in March 2009.

-In 2011 56 Dean Street set the World Record for most HIV tests performed in one location on World Aids Day at G-A-Y Bar in Soho, London.
+In 2011, 56 Dean Street set the World Record for most HIV tests performed in one location on World Aids Day at G-A-Y Bar in Soho, London.
 In 2014 Dean Street Express was opened, the first clinic in the world to have an on-site Infinity machine, allowing this service to give results within 6 hours.

-The Trust's HIV and sexual health centres have an excellent national and international reputation for delivering high quality services.
-In 2003, it was the first NHS service to offer rapid 1 hour HIV POC (Point of Care) testing.
-As a consequence, the clinic has won several national awards for its excellent, innovative and engaging work.
+In 2003, it was the first NHS service to offer rapid 1-hour HIV Point of Care testing.

+In 2018, 56 Dean Street "developed the idea of creating a drama series depicting life of men who have sex with men (MSM) in London".
+They secured funding through HIV charity Wandsworth Oasis to create three episodes of a series called The Grass Is Always Grindr.
+These three episodes were released on YouTube and formed the first season of the drama, acting as a pilot for the longer second season.
+The web series proved popular, "garnering over 180,000 views on YouTube within 4 months of its release".
+A second season was commissioned in collaboration with Public Health England and has since had over 10 million view on YouTube.

 Awards and achievements

 In October 2014, the CQC (Care Quality Commission) inspection report stated that "There were effective procedures to support a safe and effective service for patients.
 Clinical standards were adhered to and patients were appropriately involved in research and drug trials.
 The environment at clinics was clean and uncluttered.
 The clinics at 56 Dean Street and Dean Street Express were trendy, modern and bright.
 One patient representative told us the team had brought 'sexual health and HIV services into the 21 Century'.
 Patients described the service offered at each of the clinics as 'exceptional', 'caring', 'confidential' and 'quick'.
 Staff were highly trained and were compassionate and caring.
 They treated patients with dignity and respect and 'normalised' conversations about sexual health.
 Staff worked in a multidisciplinary way to centre care around the patient."

-Over the years it has received the following awards and commendations: